rayjl/CS5500_Music_Project/src/README.txt

 Execution:          Prototype's build process will result in
                     software that can be invoked by cd'ing to the directory containing the software's
-                    executable and executing a command of the following form:
+                    executable and executing a command of one of the following forms:

                     ./dam -f <pathname> -f <pathname>
+                    ./dam -d <pathname> -d <pathname>
+                    ./dam -f <pathname> -d <pathname>
+                    ./dam -d <pathname> -f <pathname>

+                    where <pathname> is a Linux path name.
+If a <pathname> is preceded by "-f", then the
+                    <pathname> must end in ".wav" or ".mp3".
+                    If a <pathname> is preceded by "-d" the <pathname>represents a directory which then the software should compare every recording in the directory against the second <pathname>'s recording or
+                    every recording if it is a directory.

 Note: "dam" abbreviates "detect audio misappropriations".